News

 Can You Use HSA to Pay for Dental Expenses?

-The average American adult spends $1,000 a year on tooth health, which is why many choose to explore options beyond traditional insurance.
+The average American adult spends $1,000 a year on dental health, which is why many choose to explore options beyond traditional insurance.
+Luckily, Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) offer a tax-advantaged way to save for dental care.

 Ready to join your fellow HSA/FSA savers by investing in your dental health?